XAITK/xaitk-saliency/docs/introduction.rst

   the AI was developed and delivered, this problem may be trivial or insurmountable.

-* Similarly, the white box XAI may **require updating as the AI model evolves**.
+* Similarly, the white-box XAI may **require updating as the AI model evolves**.
 Tight coupling introduces a dependency which must be managed, possibly increasing development costs.

-Black Box Methods
+Black-Box Methods
 ^^^^^^^^^^^^^^^^^

-One way to frame the AI pipeline in Figure 1 is that we're asking the AI a question (the input), and it gives us an answer (the output.)
-In this setting, a white box XAI uses its special access to observe details of how the AI answers the question.
-In contrast, a **black box** XAI (Figure 5, right) does not see any details of how the AI answers a single question; rather, **it asks the AI a series of different questions related to the original input** and bases its explanation on how these answers differ from the original output.
+One way to frame the AI pipeline in Figure 1 is that we're asking the AI a question (the input), and it gives us an answer (the output).
+In this setting, a white-box XAI uses its special access to the AI model to observe details of how the AI answers the question.
+In contrast, a **black-box** XAI (Figure 5, right) does not see any details of how the AI answers a single question; rather, **it asks the AI a series of different questions related to the original input** and bases its explanation on how these answers differ from the original answer.

 This technique relies on two assumptions: